 - 1/4 ounce hops (such as Willamette and Centennial)

 - 1 gallon plastic bag full of spruce limbs (the tips and newer growth)

 - 1 packet ale yeast

-Boil water, hops and spices in a large pot for 20 minutes.
+Boil the water, hops, allspice berries and ginger in a large pot for 20 minutes.
 Add the spruce limbs and boil for another 10 minutes.
 Strain the mixture through a mesh brew bag (if you have one) or a metal strainer.
-Let the liquid stand until it is warm.
+Let the liquid cool until it is warm.

 Sanitize a gallon glass jug (known as a fermenter).
 You can do this with a no-rinse sanitizer, found at brewing stores.
-Pour the warm spruce liquid into the jug.
-Add the yeast and the sugar.
-Cork the jug with a rubber stopper and an airlock.
-Allow it to ferment for 2 to 4 days, or until it stops bubbling.
+If using a funnel, be sure to sanitize that as well.
+Pour the warm spruce liquid into the sanitized jug.
+Add the yeast and the maple syrup.
+Cork the jug with a sanitized rubber stopper and an airlock.
+Store in a cool, dark place and allow it to ferment for 2 to 4 days, or until it stops bubbling.

-Sanitize your bottles (Lohman prefers 250ml clip top stopper bottles, but you can bottle in traditional small beer bottles) by boiling them for 30 minutes and then letting them cool upside down.
-Put three raisins in the bottom of each bottle and fill with the liquid.
+Sanitize your two bottles (Lohman prefers 250-milliliter clip top stopper bottles, but you can bottle in traditional small beer bottles).
+Do so by boiling them for 30 minutes and then letting them cool upside down.
+Invert the bottles right-side-up, and then put three raisins in the bottom of each bottle and fill with the liquid.
 (The original recipe claims that the raisins stop the fermentation process, but it’s mistaken; they’re to give the yeast one last meal, which carbonates the beverage once it’s bottled.)